Hoyasumii/avengers-endgame/README.md

 FRIGGA (2013): What are you wearing?

 THOR: I always wear this.
-This is one of my f
+This is one of my fa